 Thank you for your understanding and your help in the fight against the further spread of corona infections.

-Due to the recent lockdown to contain the corona pandemic, late-night traffic throughout the district are temporarily suspended from 11 p.m.
-Buses in replacement and supplementary rail services (SEV / BEV88c) are excluded from this.
-The RufBusse in the district and the Regiobus lines RB14 and RB72 are also not affected.
+Buses in rail replacement and rail supplementary services (SEV / BEV88c) were not affected by the restrictions.
+The RufBusse in the district and the Regiobus lines RB14 and RB72 were also not affected.

-The following restrictions apply in the Schwäbisch Hall area (see also timetable book pages for download, note red markings):
+The following restrictions apply in the Schwäbisch Hall area until 10.06.2021 (see also timetable book pages for download, note red markings):

 City bus Schwäbisch Hall line 1

 City bus Schwäbisch Hall line 7

 Due to the corona pandemic and the restrictions imposed on personal contact, the RufBus is still subject to restrictions.
 Because the RufBus is driven almost exclusively by taxis, groups with more than two persons must be excluded until further notice due to the distance rules.